 The Environmental Services Division is charged with the responsibility of providing construction, repair and maintenance of all passive and active recreational areas under the control of the Board of Park Commissioners.
 At present, with the addition of the new high school, these facilities total fifty-five (55) acres, including athletic fields, athletic courts, swimming facilities and other acreage which is not under the jurisdiction of the School Department or the Conservation Commission.

 The Town does not make a profit and we do not spend the money in places other than where it was generated from.
 The only exception is a $6 fee charged to each player that is held in a separate account.
-This money is being collected to fund larger scale capital projects in the future such as new bleachers, artificial grass, field reconstruction, etc. We currently have $90,000 in this account.
-It has been used for some larger repairs since it's inception.
+This money is being collected to fund larger scale capital projects in the future such as new bleachers, artificial grass, field reconstruction, etc. This money will be depleted shortly as we install irrigation at Idylbrook Field.
 The Park Commissioners have committed to working in concert with the various youth athletic groups in Town to determine priorities for these funds.